Want to learn how to connect with a picky eater who also has been diagnosed with autism?

 She is a qualified specialist teacher with a Postgraduate Certificate in Education, an undergraduate degree with honours in Linguistics and Phonetics from the University of Leeds, and a Masters’ of Education degree (with merit) in Inclusion, and Social, Emotional and Behavioural Difficulties.

 In this episode, Joanna shares some of her best tips and secrets on how to help children with autism also discover a love of foods, even if they think it’s ‘yucky’.

 Her special tools as well as her 20 years of experience will help you identify what you can do to support a child with autism.

-You’re going to love her top tips that she shares in this episode of Kids Nutrition Podcast.
+You’re going to love the top tips that she shares in this episode of the Kids Nutrition Podcast.

 Here are some of her top tips: